sgrewal-mphrx/mphrx-angular/README.md

-# mphrx-angular — Basic Search implementation of webconnect in angular
+# angular-mphrx — Basic Search implementation of webconnect in angular

 This project is an application to implement the basic search flow of connect